Masters in Speech and Language Processing (M.Phil.)

 Full-time: one year, 6 to 8 hours per week of classes.

-Part-time: two years, two to six hours per week of classes.
+Part-time: two years, 2 to 6 hours per week of classes.

 You take four obligatory ‘core’ modules: